The submission link will open on Monday, September 29.

-Eligible members, are also invited to submit a second original work in any genre that focuses on the 2014 Common Reader, We the Animals by Justin Torres or the 90th Anniversary Theme of "1924" to be considered for presentation at the annual convention.
+Eligible members are also invited to submit a second original work in any genre that focuses on the 2015 Common Reader, From Sand Creek by Simon Ortiz, to be considered for presentation at the annual convention.
 Read rules: What Individuals Can Submit.

 While faculty members may not submit papers, they are encouraged to moderate roundtables and sessions.Paper submissions must conform to the following guidelines:

-- Each member in good standing may submit only ONE work for consideration except when the second work submitted is on the Common Reader or "1924."
+- Each member in good standing may submit only ONE work for consideration except when the second work submitted is on the Common Reader or Borderlands and Enchantments.

 - Each work must be submitted separately.